lyl24/lyl24-ece4960/lab3.md

 The data for the accelerometer and gyroscope can be viewed using serial plotter as seen above.
 In the left half of the image, I waved the IMU back and forth on the x, y, and z axes, and this produced a sinusoidal shape with high frequency.
 On the right half of the image, I rotated the IMU on all axes, and it showed a larger sinusoidal shape with small fluctuations in the curve.

 ## Accelerometer
-To convert accelerometer data into pitch and roll, I added the following code from the example IMU code:
+To convert accelerometer data into pitch and roll, I added the following code from the example IMU code into the printScaledAGMT function:

 ```
 SERIAL_PORT.print(" ], Roll (Phi) [ ");